 A purchase invoice can be converted into a sales invoice using the re-invoicing function.
 Purchases > Purchase invoice list select the purchase invoice by ticking the box, and then the "Re-invoice x invoices" function is activated at the bottom of the page.
 You can select multiple purchase invoices for re-invoicing at once.

 In the view that opens, first select the customer to be invoiced.
-Then choose whether to create a new invoice or add the lines to a previous sales invoice.
+Then choose whether to create a new invoice or add the rows to a previous sales invoice.
 If the customer does not have previous sales invoices, this option will not be displayed.

-If "Add lines to a previous sales invoice" is selected, a menu will appear from which you can select the sales invoice and preview it if necessary.
+If "Add rows to a previous sales invoice" is selected, a menu will appear from which you can select the sales invoice and preview it if necessary.
 The list only shows invoices in the same currency.

 Additional options:

 Defining the re-invoicing product: If the re-invoicing product has not yet been defined, there is a link in the view "You can define the product in the sales basic information".
-Once the re-invoicing product is defined, it can be set as the product for those sales invoice lines that do not have a match in the product register.
+Once the re-invoicing product is defined, it can be set as the product for those sales invoice rows that do not have a match in the product register.

 Save as draft: The invoice can be saved in the "Draft" state, meaning it cannot be sent yet.
 This way, the invoice can be completed as needed without worrying about it being accidentally sent forward.
 Once all necessary information is gathered on the invoice, it can then be changed to ready for sending and sent to the customer.
 A draft does not create an invoice number or reference number for the invoice.
 A draft also has no accounting impact and does not appear on reports or, for example, cash flow forecasts.
 A draft can still be edited even if the draft date is in a locked period, but at that point, the draft date must be moved to an open period for the changes to be saved.
 If the draft is in a locked period, it can be updated to an invoice only if the date is moved to an open period before this action.
 A draft cannot be deleted from a locked period, but its date can be moved to an open period before that, and then deletion is possible.
 If the draft is invoiced, the invoice will have the same dates as the draft, i.e., invoice date and entry date.
 This will also give it an invoice number and reference number.